stephane.bio

 /pitch

-A strategic guide to building an effective growth engine for businesses.
+A comprehensive guide to building an effective growth strategy.

 /tldr

-- Building a growth engine involves strategies for user acquisition, activation, retention, referral, and revenue. - Understanding user journeys and touchpoints is crucial for attracting and converting leads into loyal customers. - Effective outreach and engagement methods are essential for driving growth and increasing customer satisfaction.
+- Building a growth engine involves strategies for user acquisition, activation, retention, referral, and revenue. - The process includes understanding visitor journeys, qualifying leads, and converting them into active users and loyal customers. - Effective outreach and engagement through various channels are crucial for driving growth and sustaining customer relationships.

 Evaluating Idea